Windows

 What the Splashtop Business uninstaller does

-Why uninstall Splashtop Business from your endpoints
+Why remove Splashtop Business from Windows endpoints

 How Splashtop Business removal works

-Splashtop Business uninstall requirements
+Splashtop Business removal requirements

-• Windows 10, Windows 11, or Windows Server 2016 and later
+• Windows 10, Windows 11, Windows Server 2016, 2019, 2022, or later

 Expected state after Splashtop Business removal